 Top Features of Universal USB Installer (UUI)

-- Extensive Linux Distribution Support: Easily create a bootable Linux USB drive on Windows for distros like Ubuntu, Fedora, Kali, Debian, Linux Mint, and more.
-Also supports Multiboot ISO tools and system repair utilities.
+- Extensive Linux Distribution Support: Create a bootable Linux USB drive on Windows for distros including Ubuntu, Fedora, Kali, Debian, Linux Mint, Arch, Manjaro, and hundreds more.
+Also supports multiboot ISO tools and system repair utilities.

-- Simple and Intuitive Interface: With its easy 3 step process, even beginners can easily make a Linux bootable USB drive in just minutes.
+- Simple Three-Step Interface: Even beginners can make a Live Linux USB drive in just minutes using UUI's straightforward selection process.

-- Built-in Download Links: The tool provides official download links for Linux ISOs, antivirus rescue disks, and other utilities so you can download the needed files directly from trusted sources.
+- Built-in Download Links: The tool provides official download links for Linux ISOs, antivirus rescue disks, and utilities so you can get the files you need directly from trusted sources.

-- Persistent Storage Support: Enables Live USB persistence for supported distributions, allowing you to save files and settings between reboots (e.g., Ubuntu, Debian, Arch based distros).
+- Persistent Storage Support: Enables Live USB persistence for supported distributions, allowing you to save files and settings between reboots - compatible with Ubuntu, Debian, Arch-based distros, and others.
+Supports up to 40 GB of persistence space.

-- Windows USB Installer Capability: Use it to install Windows from USB, ideal for systems without CD/DVD drives or when performing fresh installs.
+- Windows USB Installer Capability: Use it to install Windows from USB - ideal for systems without CD/DVD drives or when performing fresh installs of Windows 10 or 11.

 - Boot Antivirus and Recovery Tools: Supports ISO files from Bitdefender, Kaspersky, AVG, and other system utilities for creating bootable system rescue USBs.

-- Windows To Go Support: Create a portable Windows OS on USB drive with full boot functionality, useful for technicians and mobile professionals.
+- Windows To Go Support: Create a portable Windows OS on a USB drive with full boot functionality - useful for technicians and mobile professionals.

-- Fully Portable Application: No installation required — can be run directly from any location, including from another USB drive.
+- Fully Portable Application: No installation required.
+Runs directly from any location, including from another USB drive.

 Why Use UUI as Your Bootable USB Tool?